Sleepytale Logo

 Calm gives you a wide range of adult and kids content.
 On the kids' side, the Calm Kids section offers Sleep Stories featuring licensed characters like Peppa Pig, Transformers, My Little Pony, Minions, and Winnie the Pooh.
 There are also kids' meditations and calming soundscapes.
 The licensed character stories are a genuine draw for younger children who already love those brands.

-Sleepytale offers personalized stories, custom lullabies, and musical tales that weave singing into the narrative.
+Sleepytale offers personalized stories, lullabies Cleo sings herself, musicals that weave singing into the narrative, playful rhymes, and small lessons on whatever your child is curious about.
 There are no licensed Disney or Hasbro characters, but every story stars your actual child in a world they helped design.
-Audio narration comes with 21 voice options and support for over 17 languages, a range that Calm does not come close to matching.
+Narration comes with 21 voice options and support for over 17 languages, a range that Calm does not come close to matching.

 If your child specifically wants a Peppa Pig story, Calm wins.
-If your child wants a story about a penguin named after their stuffed animal who goes on an adventure to find the world's biggest snowflake, Sleepytale is the only app that can do that.
+If your child wants a story about a penguin named after their stuffed animal who goes on an adventure to find the world's biggest snowflake, Sleepytale is where they can simply ask Cleo for it.

 Audio and Narration Quality